kcudding/ecotheory.github.io/teach/652modelselect.md

 ### Linear regression and maximum likelihood
-- if we have normally distributed errors with known variance, we will get the same result for linear least squares or max likelihood regression fits
+- if we have normally distributed errors with known variance, we will get the same result for linear least squares or max likelihood regression fits (show example here?)

 ## 3. Model comparison
 ![Fits of the three different density-dependent models to data from Harrison 1991](3modelfits.jpeg){ width=80% }